-From adopting an habitual eye roll when engaged in a discussion about mainstream feminism because you know your black women related issues are not up for discussion at this table that’s overcrowded by haughty angry ‘free the nipple’ chanting white women to trying to understand what this word ‘Intersectionality’ means for you.
+From adopting a habitual eye roll when engaged in a discussion about mainstream feminism because you know your black women related issues are not up for discussion at this table that’s overcrowded by haughty angry ‘free the nipple’ chanting white women, to trying to understand what this word ‘Intersectionality’ means for you.

 The very people I identify with seem to disregard my struggles and outcast me from their communities.

 My unique character makeup of fitting into various communities confuses those in these societies.

 They do not know whether they should hate me or embrace me because their own preconceived notions and bigotries are too strong.
 Despite the daily struggle born from external prejudices coupled with us being unfathomable intersectional people, we are still trying to make a change for ALL OF US.

 As someone who stands in solidarity with her Black brothers and sisters in the west, more exclusively with the United States, in this fight for equality and justice, I live by this slogan.

 This hashtag is more than just an internet craze; it is a resurgence of a dialogue that has not been talked about in mainstream media.

 The blatant and public injustices committed by the white American police force have been active in the States since the birth of this very institution.

 This movement ‘is a call to action and a response to the virulent anti-Black racism that permeates our society.
 It demands for there to be a change in the institution that was created to protect the people of the land but instead chooses to terrorise.

 Despite my waving this slogan with me wherever I go, I often wonder if this movement is also a fight for the freedoms and acknowledgment of the injustices of people who look like me.